xieyuheng/inner/books/boundaries-as-types/src/01-cell-complexes.md

 In what sense "boundaries as types"?

-Maybe in the sense that, when defining a function between cell-complexes, the **boundary relation** between elements of the cell-complexes, are used to check whether the function is continuous.
+Maybe in the sense that, when defining a function between cell complexes, the **boundary relation** between elements of the cell complexes, are used to check whether the function is continuous.

 ---